kparc/mb/README.md

 ## epoch date

-let `ymd()` be a function which accepts an arbitrary triple (year, month, day) which represents a valid Gregorian date, and returns a unique signed integer which represents the number of days prior to or after relative to some chosen fixed point in time, known as _epoch_. for example:
+let `ymd()` be a function which accepts an arbitrary triple (year, month, day) which represents a valid Gregorian date, and returns a unique signed integer which represents the number of days prior to or after some chosen fixed point in time, known as _epoch_. for example:

 ```
 int ymd(int y,int m,int d){return y-=2001,m=12*y+m+9,m/12*1461/4+mb(m%12)-307+d;}